dmichaels/public/work/summaries/dig_welcomes/README.md

 **Results**
 - It worked/works (still in production).
-- Beginning to end took about 3 months.
+- Beginning to end took about three months.
   - Long time due to new technology (Kafka) usage.
-  - Core development only couple/few weeks.
+  - Core development only a couple/few weeks.
-  - Decided to use hosted Kafka provider, for scalability, maintainence, monitoring, et cetera.
+  - Had to use hosted/managed Kafka provider for scalability, maintainence, monitoring, et cetera.
+    - First Apache Kafka then switched to Eventador/Cloudera.
-    - So just working with them and this was
+    - So just working with them and this was a lot of back/forth, troublshooting, et cetera.
-  - Pretty heavy company process for new apps.
+  - Pretty heavy company process for new apps, and other new configuration/deployment features incorporated.
+    - Storing/getting configuration in/from AWS Parameter Store.
+    - New deployment model using Chef.
-    - E.g. Getting logging right, setting up for Splunk, monitoring, reporting, et cetera.
+    - Getting logging right, setting up for Splunk, monitoring, reporting, et cetera.
-  - Other new changes incorporated, e.g. getting configuration from AWS Parameter Store.

 **Role**
 - Worked closely with team lead (architect) in defining solution.